janseeuw/SoundChat/README.md

 ### Functionality for receiving

 - Sound is captured by the microphone
-- Captured sound can be demodulated using Goertzelalgorithm (efficient DFT)
+- Captured sound can be demodulated using Goertzel algorithm (efficient DFT)
-- The demodulated signal kan be recognized as a message, converted to a string and put on UI
+- The demodulated signal can be recognized as a message, converted to a string and put on UI

 ### Persistence